-Shakespeare Arch - Sentinel Trail: - A 1.7-mile (2.7 km) loop that gives access to Shakespeare Arch, the only large natural arch within the park.
-This trail also gives the user magnificent views of the Grand Staircase-Escalante National Monument, which surrounds the park.
-The Slickrock Cutoff provides a more challenging alternate route as it winds its way over slickrock behind Shakespeare Arch and Sentinel Spire.
+Shakespeare Arch - Sentinel Trail: - A 1.7 mile (2.7 km) loop that gives access to what used to be Shakespeare Arch, which collapsed in 2019 due to erosion.
 Difficulty: Easy to Shakespeare Arch (0.5 miles/0.8km), Moderate to strenuous thereafter.
 Open to: Hikers